huyle333/projecteuler/README.md

 projecteuler
 ============

-First thing I heard in sophomore year in college to get better.
+First thing I heard in sophomore year in college to get better at programming.

 ```
 Do ProjectEuler.